largest wintering concentrations of waterbirds and raptors

 Fraser delta is internationally significant to shorebird populations,

-and has been proposed as a WSHRN site.
+and has been proposed as a WHSRN site.

 The abbreviation WSHRN stands for the Western Hemispheric Shorebird Reserve Network,